joaofranpinto/dotmatrix/README.md

 # Dot Matrix
-Off-school project.
+Project done in my free time.
 This project is still in progress and consists of two parts.
 The first, that is already done, consists of a dot matrix program that when a character is drawn it is written directly in code and added to the code.
 It contains a finished GUI made in SWING as shown by the following screeshot.

 7x5 Standart Grid
 ![character dot-matrix 1](https://i.imgur.com/uCAo00v.png)